globaleyeproject/pbeukema.github.io/_pages/about.md

 social: true
 ---

 Hi!
 My name is Patrick Beukema.
-I am interested in research at the intesection of human learning and artificial intelligence, as well as in improving the reliability of biomedical research through open science.
-Previously I received a PhD in neuroscience from the Center for Neuroscience.
-My thesis examined the neural representational geometries associated with learning.
-Before that I worked on causal inference with recurrent neural nets at Carnegie Mellon University.
-Here is my [CV](http://nbviewer.jupyter.org/github/pbeukema/pbeukema.github.io/blob/master/resume.pdf).
+I am interested in research at the intesection of human learning, AI, and open science.
+Previously I completed a PhD in neuroscience from the Center for Neuroscience (U. Pitt) and the Center for the Neural Basis of Cognition (Carnegie Mellon).
+My thesis examined the neural representational geometries underlying plasticity.
+Before that I worked on how causal inference could be encoded within recurrent neural networks.
+[CV](http://nbviewer.jupyter.org/github/pbeukema/pbeukema.github.io/blob/master/resume.pdf).